NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 Server features:
 * [UnaryCall][]
 * [Compressable Payload][]
-* Echoes authenticated username in SimpeResponse.username
+* SimpleResponse.username
-* Echoes OAuth scope in SimpleResponse.oauth_scope
+* SimpleResponse.oauth_scope

 Procedure:
- 1. Client sets --service_account_key_file with the path to a json key file downloaded from https://console.developers.google.com, and --oauth_scope to the oauth scope.
-For testing against https://grpc-test.sandbox.google.com, "https://www.googleapis.com/auth/xapi.zoo" should be passed in as --oauth_scope.
+ 1. Client sets flags service_account_key_file with the path to json key file, oauth_scope to the oauth scope.
  2. Client configures the channel to use ServiceAccountCredentials.
  3. Client calls UnaryCall with: